Grace to you!

 If fiscal recklessness takes its toll on the economy of a person, wouldn’t you think that every wasted time would have a spiritual impact too; just like any good use of time has many blessings?

-Be that wise, prudent steward which Jesus talks about whom the master would exceptionally bless for being at his or her duty post.
+Be that wise, prudent steward the Lord talks about in the analogy in the Gospel of Luke 12:42-48, about whom the master would exceptionally bless for being at his or her duty post.
 Such a person fears no personal, particular judgment – at the moment of our death (see Hebrew 9:27), or universal judgment, when the world would come to an end.

 Or do you suppose the world wouldn’t come to an end or that you wouldn’t someday pass?
 Certainly you are aware of this inevitable event, but many times we don’t think about it.
 It is time we had better started thinking about it.